- February 17, 1956

 In the next couple of seasons, M-Sport was changing drivers regularly, not managing to beat rivals from Volkswagen, Citroen or Hyundai in a fight for the WRC title.
 And then, at the end of 2016, after Volkswagen announced withdrawal from the WRC, Malcolm Wilson proved his managing and negotiation abilities, getting the four-time world champion Sebastien Ogier to drive all-new #1 Ford Fiesta RS WRC '17.
 The full-time driver in the #2 car is Estonian Ott Tanak.

-They started a season with Ogier's win and Tanak's podium at Rallye Monte Carlo, so Wilson believes that he has a combination that could bring him another world title, to mark the 20th anniversary of his leadership.
+They started a season with Ogier's win and Tanak's podium at Rallye Monte Carlo, proving that Wilson has a combination that could bring him a new world title.
+The team clinched four more rally wins until the end of the season and Wilson gets the best possible present for the 20th anniversary of his leadership - the WRC title.

 Building rally cars and rallycross cars of all classes

 M-Sport is not just a team that runs Ford World Rally Cars.
 Wilson created a company that provides a complete range of rally cars from lowest to the highest category.
 Currently, M-Sport is constructing six different versions of Fiesta rally cars – R1, R2, R5, S2000, RRC and WRC.

 Above all is a rallycross version of Ford Fiesta, the mighty beast with almost 600 horse powers under the hood.
 For the 2016 World RX season, M-Sport, Ford Performance and Hoonigan Racing Division prepared new Ford Focus RS-RX Supercar.

 Running Bentleys in GT races all over the world